 Read also: Doing Right by Our Investors

-In most cases, institutional investors tend to trade on high-volume shares and only engage in large transactions, i.e., block trades of 10,000 shares or more with a significant amount of capital.
-Because of their large size and purchasing power, this enables them to negotiate better fees for each transaction and better terms on their investments.
-Fees such as marketing or distribution expenses may also not be charged to institutional investors.
+In most cases, institutional investors tend to trade on high-volume shares and only engage in large transactions; these refer to block trades of 10,000 shares or more with a significant amount of capital.
+Because of their large size and purchasing power, this enables them to negotiate for better fees for each transaction and better terms on their investments.
+Institutional investors may also not be charged for fees such as marketing or distribution expenses.

 Institutional investors are able to gain access to exclusive investment opportunities.
-These transactions may require a large amount of capital, for example commercial real estate, currencies, and futures contracts, which retail investors typically do not possess.
+These transactions may require a large amount of capital, for example: commercial real estate, currencies, and futures contracts, which retail investors typically do not have access to.

 Other transactions such as IPOs, forwards, and swaps are restricted to institutional investors because of the complexity and high-risk nature of the deals.
 Institutional investors are deemed to have the knowledge, experience, and ability to guard themselves against the risks.
-In the US, institutional investors are entitled to buy private placements under Rule 506 of Regulation D as accredited investors.
-Individual or retail investors may also gain access to exclusive investment opportunities through methods such as co-investing, for example individual investors may invest in institutional real estate opportunities through real estate co-investing.
+In the U.S., institutional investors are entitled to buy private placements under Rule 506 of Regulation D as Accredited Investors.
+However, individual or retail investors may also gain access to exclusive investment opportunities through co-investing, for example, individual investors may invest in institutional real estate opportunities through real estate co-investing.

 Managers who manage institutional funds are generally experienced investment specialists.
-These experienced managers are less prone to emotions such as greed and fear as compared to retail investors.
+These experienced managers are less prone to emotions, such as greed and fear, when investing, as compared to retail investors.
 Emotions are one of the top reasons retail investors lose money.
-Moreover, institutional investors are also better equipped with various analytical tools and technology, allowing them to make more accurate financial analysis when reviewing investment options.
+Moreover, institutional investors are also better equipped with various analytical tools and technology, allowing them to make more accurate financial analysis when reviewing their investment options.

-To sum up, institutional investors are large organisations that typically invest money on behalf of a pool of investors.
-There are many different types of institutional investors in the market which differ in terms of the amount of control, the level of risk tolerance, the level of liquidity, and the participation in their investments.
+In summary, institutional investors are large organisations that typically invest money on behalf of a pool of investors.
+There are many different types of institutional investors in the market, which differ in terms of the amount of control, the level of risk tolerance, the level of liquidity, as well as the participation in their investments.

-Institutional investors are vital to capital markets.
-They exert great influence and have considerable impact on all asset classes and markets, and are also known to improve corporate governance and information transparency in the corporate world.
+Institutional investors are vital to the capital markets.
+They exert a great influence and have a considerable impact on all asset classes and markets, and are also known to improve corporate governance and information transparency in the corporate world.

-Since institutional investors often take part in large transactions, they may enjoy preferential treatment and lower acquisition fees when purchasing securities in the primary financial market.
-As a result, they may be able to achieve better returns for their investments compared to retail investors.
+Since institutional investors often take part in large transactions, they may enjoy preferential treatment and lower acquisition fees when purchasing securities in the primary financial markets.
+As a result, they may be able to achieve better returns for their investments, compared to the retail investors.